ocean-tracking-network/biologging_standardization/templates/fields/organismWeight.md

 # Field Name
-organism Mass
+Organism weight

 ## Definition
-Mass of organism carrying instrument (can be repeated for multiple mass measurements taken, for example, at different times)
+Wass of organism carrying instrument (can be repeated for multiple weight measurements taken, for example, at different times).

 ## Format
 numerical in kg